Skip to main content

 • You will share how your project developed and describe your process of shaping/implementing those ideas.

-• Our audience (including many incoming interns) is particularly interested in your process: how you identified a need/opportunity and went about formulating your inquiry around that (ie: how did you come up with your project?).
+• Your audience is particularly interested in your process: how you identified a need/opportunity and went about formulating your inquiry around that (ie: how did you come up with your project?).

 • Please refrain from sharing specific identifying information about your school/class.